Theoretical Foundations of Conformal Prediction: A Model-Based Perspective on Conformal Prediction

 \chapter{A Model-Based Perspective on Conformal Prediction}

-The preceding chapters of this book give distribution-free coverage guarantees for conformal prediction.
-This makes conformal prediction an attractive tool for statistical inference in settings where we cannot rely on prior knowledge of our data's distribution---but if we do assume a certain model for our data, would using conformal prediction lead to worse performance than using a model-based method?
-We will see that this is not a concern: since conformal prediction offers the flexibility of choosing any score function, this means that we can incorporate any distributional assumptions or modeling tools into $s$.
-Thus, conformal prediction can inherit the strong performance of a model-based method.
-More generally, conformal prediction should be understood as a tool that we use in conjunction with a model, rather than as an alternative to a model.

-At a high level, then, the practical appeal of conformal prediction is that we can augment any given model with additional distribution-free guarantees---if our model is correct, the resulting performance will be approximately the same as if we had not used conformal, often including strong guarantees such as conditional coverage; if instead our model assumptions are wrong, conformal still ensures marginal coverage.
+The preceding chapters of this book give distribution-free coverage guarantees for conformal prediction, assuming only exchangeability.
+In this chapter, we give stronger guarantees for conformal prediction when we additionally assume some prior knowledge of the data distribution.
+By incorporating distributional assumptions into the choice of the score function $s$, conformal prediction will inherit stronger, model-based guarantees, such as optimal set size or conditional coverage.
+Conformal prediction with an appropriately chosen score function therefore offers the best of both worlds: if the model is correct, the resulting performance will have the same strong guarantees as if we had not used conformal; if instead our model assumptions are wrong, conformal still ensures marginal coverage.
 In summary:

-In other words, a well-designed conformal procedure has the potential to achieve strong guarantees far beyond marginal coverage---such as optimal set size and conditional coverage---while retaining marginal coverage in the worst case.
+Conformal prediction should thus be understood as a tool that we use in conjunction with a model, rather than as an alternative to a model.

-In this chapter, in contrast to the rest of the book, we will focus on the non-distribution-free properties of conformal.
-We will study a range of settings (`case studies') where, given a correctly specified model that can be consistently estimated with the observed data, running conformal with a wisely chosen score function $s$ will inherit the same optimality properties as the model-based oracle method.
-In particular, for each setting, these analyses will reveal (approximately) optimal choices for the conformal score function $s$, which (as we saw in Chapter~\ref{chapter:introduction}) is the core ingredient determining the shape of the resulting prediction sets.
-In practice, designing good conformal scores---ones with good conditional coverage, small size, or other favorable statistical properties---is the single most important practical choice when running conformal prediction; the theoretical results of this chapter offer insight into how this choice interacts with our modeling assumptions to shape the outcome of conformal prediction.
+This chapter will begin by studying a range of settings (`case studies') where, given a correctly specified model that can be consistently estimated from data, running conformal with an appropriately chosen score function $s$ will inherit the same optimality properties as a model-based oracle method.
+These case studies give intuition for how to choose the score function in practice.
+Then, we will present a unified framework that leads to asymptotic optimality guarantees for conformal prediction under modeling assumptions.
+Finally, we will close with a section on modeling assumptions that cause conformal prediction to be robust to violations of exchangeability.